scala-js/scala-js-website/doc/internals/performance.md

 More details can be found in Section 4.5 of the Ph.D. thesis [Cross-Platform Language Design](https://infoscience.epfl.ch/record/256862) by S. Doeraene.

 In the following graphs, all bars represent execution time (lower is better) normalized against running on the JVM.
-If a benchmarks shows an execution time of 2, it means it executed 2x slower in Scala.js than on the JVM.
+If a benchmark shows an execution time of 2, it means it executed 2x slower in Scala.js than on the JVM.

 ### In devevelopment mode (fastOpt)